jmbriody/jmbriody.github.io/_posts/2018-01-22-python-devenv.markdown

 tags: python setup
 ---
 ## So you want to do some Python
 This post is pretty much 100% about how I set up my development environments.
-There are any number of ways to do it but I've personally found using virtualenv and virtualenvwrapper work well for me. **Major Caveat** I pretty much exclusively use linux--mostly Ubuntu for personal/development and Redhat.
+There are any number of ways to do it but I've personally found using virtualenv and virtualenvwrapper work well for me. **Major Caveat** I  exclusively use linux--mostly Ubuntu for personal/development and Redhat.
 My work machine runs Windows--but I run Ubuntu on it in VBox.

 So almost all of this is going to be Ubuntu-ish focused.
 * If you run a different linux and are comfortable with linux already the major differences will likely be how you install "system" software (probably yum vs. apt)